Eliminater30013/GAN/README.md

 ### Dataset

 The full-image dataset can be downloaded [here].
-Folders are structured in the same way as pre-trained models.
+Include Blender datasets: rectangular and cylindrical

 ### Blender Model: How the data was generated